ookadeet/SocialMedia-MentalHealth/README.md

 <img align="center" src="img/ADHD2.png" height=300>

-#### Self Esteem
+#### Self-Esteem
-While still using the five-point scale, self esteem was scored differently with a score of three meaning no impact to self esteem, one meaning very negative impact, and 5 meaning very positive impact.
+While still using the five-point scale, self esteem was scored differently with a score of three meaning no impact to self-esteem, one meaning very negative impact, and 5 meaning very positive impact.
 Respondents tend to skew negative here.

 <img align="center" src="img/Self Esteem2.png" height=300>

 ## Hypotheses

-For each of the dependent variables (scores on ADHD, Anxiety, Depression, and Self Esteem measures), hypotheses were as follows:
+For each of the dependent variables (scores on ADHD, anxiety, depression, and self-esteem measures), hypotheses were as follows:

 **H1** - Scores are influenced by time spent online and/or number of platforms used

 **H0** - Scores are not influenced by either time spent online or number of platforms used

 ## Results

+For ADHD, anxiety, depression, and self-esteem, no significant influence of total number of platforms used was found while hours online was found to have a significant influence.
+The regression analysis was re-run for each using only hours spent online and retained significance.

 ## Conclusion